Current contest entry:

 Accursed Conductor: comment HERE.
 (Incomplete still)

-Mepholk: Snuggly anthropomorphic skunks... a SMALL spin-off of my most in-depth creation ever (the wereskunks).
-Comment HERE.
+Mepholk: Snuggly anthropomorphic skunks...
+Comments HERE.
 Keld Denar was kind enough to do a 32 point optimized character HERE.

 Astral Pack-Beast: Comment HERE.